airbr/kofi/README.md

 ## A KoFi Landing Page

+Uses an iframe to populate a Kofi donation form.
+Other than that, a pretty lean tailwind template!

+`npm install` - install tailwind
-> npx tailwindcss -i ./nput.css -o ./output.css --watch
+`npx tailwindcss -i ./input.css -o ./output.css --watch` - if you make changes, run tailwind as a watcher

-To generate new tailwind using basic settings